The reflexivity of hyperexpansions and their Cauchy dual operators: Cauchy dual operators

-It is easy to show that any $A \in \wot{T}$ is of the form \beqn \bigoplus_{n=1}^{\infty} \mbox{ for some } t_n,q \in \C. \eeqn Thus $\wot{T}$ is a proper subset of $\mbox{AlgLat}\,{\wot{T}}$ and hence $T$ is not reflexive.
-A similar computation shows that $T'$ is not reflexive. \end{example} Observe that the $3$-isometry considered in Example \ref{example} is neither expansive nor contractive.
-In the following proposition we show that the Cauchy dual $T'$ of an $m$-isometry $T$ is reflexive provided $T$ is either expansive or contractive. \begin{proposition} Let $T\in B(\mathcal H)$ be an $m$-isometry and let $T'$ be the Cauchy dual of $T$.
+Observe that the $3$-isometry considered in Example \ref{example} is neither expansive nor contractive.
+In the following proposition we show that the Cauchy dual $T'$ of an $m$-isometry $T$ is reflexive provided $T$ is either expansive or contractive.

+\begin{proposition} Let $T\in B(\mathcal H)$ be an $m$-isometry and let $T'$ be the Cauchy dual of $T$.
 If $T$ is either contractive or expansive, then $T'$ is reflexive and has property $(\mathbb A_1(1))$. \end{proposition} \begin{proof} If $m=1$, then $T$ is an isometry.
 In that case, $T'=T$ and the result follows as any isometry is reflexive (see \cite{D}) and has property $(\mathbb A_1(1))$.
 Let $m > 1$.

 Case I. Suppose $T$ is a contraction.
 It follows from \cite[Lemma 2.4]{C1} that $T$ is expansive and hence $T$ is an isometry.
 Thus, $T$ as well as $T'$ is reflexive and both of them have property $(\mathbb A_1(1))$.